 But, Wu argued, the hiring of 19 clinicians also “is nowhere near the scale of change that is needed.”

 Meghan Irons and Emma Platoff of the Globe staff contributed to this report.

 Milton J. Valencia can be reached at firstname.lastname@example.org.
-Follow him on Twitter @miltonvalencia.
+Follow him on Twitter @miltonvalencia and on Instagram @miltonvalencia617.
 Andrew Ryan can be reached at email@example.com Follow him on Twitter @globeandrewryan.
 Emma Platoff can be reached at firstname.lastname@example.org.
 Follow her on Twitter @emmaplatoff.